 LEDs are creating a lot of interest and are increasingly being used for moth trapping.
 They are a relatively new introduction and there is still much to learn about them.
 LED strips provide a relatively easy way to allow a moth trap light to be made and have had good reports from moth trappers.
-So far it seems that some LED setups can be on a par with fluorescent bulbs, but often with different catch composition and a greater degree of inconsistency of moth numbers attracted.
+So far it seems that some LED setups can approach those with fluorescent bulbs in some conditions, but often with different catch composition although seem to be less consistent in terms of moth numbers attracted.

 Batteries and power

 12v based power for lighting is a complex subject.
 Lead-acid batteries are not cheap, are heavy and have limited life if discharged and recharged too much.
 There are some that are designed to cope better with this charge cycling but even so have a limited life.
 The main alternative is to use one of the varieties of Lithium battery which are lighter, have longer but not infinite lifetime, but are even more expensive.
 Lower capacity batteries are cheaper and lighter, but won't keep the light on for as long which can be a problem particularly in the darker months of the year.
 When calculating the capacity (in ampere hours (AH)) then lead acid batteries should not be drained to less than 50% capacity.
 Lithium batteries are more tolerant of more of their charge being use capacity being used.